typesafehub/conductr-doc/src/main/play-doc/intro/Manage-Services.md

 During installation ConductR registers a new linux service `conductr`.
 If HAProxy is installed, the service `conductr-haproxy` is registered as well.
 Both services are started automatically during boot-up.

-### User
+### Service User
-The `conductr` service runs as the daemon user `conductr` in the daemon group `conductr`.
+The `conductr` service runs as the daemon user `conductr` in the user group `conductr`.
 When the service is started the first time it creates the user and group itself.

 The `conductr` user executes the commands in the background without any shell.
 You can specify additional environment variables in `/etc/default/conductr`.
 This file will be sourced before the actual service gets started.